Pricing

 configured rate (PLATFORM_FEE_BPS, default 1530, i.e. 15.3%).

-let policy = flatFee();
+const policy = flatFee();

-let legs = policy({
+const legs = policy({

-price: toAmount("CREDIT", 1000n),
+price: toAmount('CREDIT', 1000n),

 feeBps: 3000,

-recipients: [{ sellerId: "usr_seller", shareBps: 10000 }],
+recipients: [{ sellerId: 'usr_seller', shareBps: 10000 }],

 });